Evidence-Based Nutrient Recommendations

 In the 2007 FAO report, Table 23 (p.
 150) lists the mean adult requirement for each amino acid as determined by the committee based on a variety of methods and sources, typically human nitrogen balance studies in which specific amino acids are limited.
 The FAO’s 2007 amino acid requirements for adults don’t match the IOM’s estimated average requirement (EAR), but are relatively close.

-Pinckaers et al. (2023, The Netherlands) conducted a crossover trial which provided 8 older males and 8 older females (average age of 72 years) a meal containing beef or a meal containing plant protein from whole plant foods.
-Each meal contained 0.45 g per kg of bodyweight (roughly about 36 g of protein); the meals had relatively similar essential amino acid (EAA) contents.
+Pinckaers et al. (2023, The Netherlands) conducted a crossover trial, which provided 8 older males and 8 older females (average age of 72 years) a meal containing beef or a meal containing plant protein from whole plant foods.
+Each meal contained 0.45 g per kg of body weight (roughly 36 g of protein); the meals had relatively similar essential amino acid (EAA) contents.

-The animal-based meal resulted in a higher increase of EAAs in the blood, higher leucine levels, higher markers of muscle protein and whole body protein synthesis.
-Markers of muscle protein synthesis, on average, actually decreased during the six hour post-meal period for the plant-based meal (as indicated by Figure 7 of the paper).
+The animal-based meal resulted in a greater increase in blood EAAs, higher leucine levels, and higher markers of muscle and whole-body protein synthesis.
+Markers of muscle protein synthesis, on average, actually decreased during the six-hour post-meal period for the plant-based meal (as indicated by Figure 7 of the paper).

 The authors summarize their concern: